AlixBa/addic7ed-subtitles/README.md

 ## HOW TO

-Clone this repository and run `composer`.
+Clone this repository and run `composer update`.
-Change language in `app/config.json`.
+Override wanted parameters from `app/config.reference.json` to `app/config.json`.

 ## USAGE